navikt/pyarxaas/docs/user-guide/quick-start.rst

  The AaaS connector class needs a url to the ARXaaS instance.
 In this example we have ARXaaS running locally. ::

+    # import the aaas module
     from pyaaas.aaas import AaaS

+    # establishing a connection to the ARXaaS service using the URL
     aaas = AaaS("http://localhost:8080")

 4. **After the** :ref:`aaas` **object is created we can use it to call the ARXaaS instance to make a** :ref:`risk_profile` **for our Dataset.** ::